py-why/causaltune/README.md

 **Requirements**
-Causaltune works with Python 3.7, 3.8, and 3.9.
+CausalTune works with Python 3.7, 3.8, and 3.9.

 It requires the following libraries to work:
 - NumPy